Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We proposed a learning framework for training neural network controllers for complex robotic systems consisting of both rewards and constraints.
 Suitable constraint types were suggested, where each can be configured in a way that best reflects the engineer's intent.
 An efficient policy optimization algorithm was then proposed, based on the previous works on constrained reinforcement learning literature, to search for a policy that maximizes the reward while satisfying multiple constraints.
 Our learning framework was applied for training controllers for legged robot locomotion in challenging terrains, which has previously been done with considerable effort in reward engineering.
 Extensive simulation and real-world experiments with diverse robots, possessing different morphologies and physical properties, showed the generalizability and capability of using constraints for training performant controllers with significantly less reward engineering.
 Further analysis of \textit{objective sensitivity} and \textit{constraint satisfaction} confirms that, in comparison to employing only rewards, the proposed framework can make the engineering process of generating desired motions more straightforward and efficient.
-To the best of our knowledge, our work is the first to scale up the algorithms in the constrained reinforcement learning literature to effectively handle multiple constraints during training and apply them for controlling complex real-world robotic systems.
+To the best of our knowledge, our work is the first to show highly robust real-world robot performance for multiple legged robots using constrained reinforcement learning and demonstrate the benefits of constraints from an engineering standpoint.

 We strongly believe that our work suggests a new direction for training neural network controllers for robotic systems.
 We provide a new perspective and capability of leveraging constraints in the learning pipeline, which replaces the substantial and laborious reward engineering that was unavoidable in the reward-only approach.
 Promising directions for future works include developing novel constraint formulations with different kernel functions based on specific use cases.
 It will also be fascinating to see how the learning framework is applied to diverse tasks and robot platforms.
 Lastly, leveraging several advanced exploration methods for training complex motions, rather than the basic random sampling from the Gaussian distribution, is promising in terms of making the training more data-efficient.